openstack-archive/openstack-chef-repo/README.md

 ## Known Issues and Workarounds

-### Gemfile support

-The ChefDK provides all the required level of gems this testing suite needs, but there exists a Gemfile-Provisioning file that can be used as well.
-You will need to replace the Gemfile with the Gemfile-Provisioning before running your gem bundling.
-Note: please ignore the Gemfile, as it is needed only to pass the existing gates with older levels of gems.

 ### Windows Platform

 When using this on a Windows platform, here are some tweaks to make this work: